 When you want to design a logo, choosing the right font is like picking the right color with which to paint your house.
 You want to get it just right, because that new coat will refresh your home and tell your guests a lot about the people living inside.
 Peeling paint shows a home that’s neglected; glossy, vibrant colors portray a home that is well taken care of.

 And, like colors do for a house, fonts are used to elicit specific responses and create unique mental associations with a brand.
 Each type of font comes with its own pros, cons, and psychological meaning, that should be taken into account when you create a logo.

-There are thousands of free fonts available today, but most can be broken down into 5 broad categories, or “font families.”
+There are thousands of free fonts available today, but most can be broken down into 5 broad categories, or “font families”, which are available when you use our logo maker tool.
 All of these styles offer unique characteristics, and the fonts in these families play a significant role in their symbolic meaning – making an impact on your final logo design.

 Check out this video to learn about the different font families and what they mean for your logo and brand:

 Or, you can read on to explore each type of font, and find out which style will have the right impact on your logo!

 These are the oldest types of fonts, with the first examples appearing as early as the late 15th century.
 The word ‘serif’ refers to the small feet present at the tops and bottoms of each letter.
 These tiny flourishes stemmed from artists’ brushes and would be added to the letters as decorative elements.

 Serif fonts can be broken down even further into several subcategories (Old Style, Classical, Neo-Classical, Transitional, Clarendon, etc.).
 Today, Serif fonts are among the most popular typefaces in use, with styles like ‘Times New Roman’ being ever-present in books, documents, and even some logos.